Russia under Vladimir Putin: Militarism and wars outside Russian territory

 Russian Armed Forces underwent various reforms during Putin's rule.
 The first reform was announced by minister of defence Sergei Ivanov in 2001 and was completed in 2004.
 As a result of the reform, constant combat readiness military units, staffed with volunteers only, appeared in Russia but draft system had been retained.
 As of 2008, there were 20% constant combat readiness military units, manned to wartime standards, and 80% cadre military units, manned to peacetime standards, in Russian Armed Forces.

-After Russo-Georgian War, it became clear that Russian military organization needed further reform; as Vladimir Shamanov said, cadre regiments and divisions, intended for receiving mobilization resources and deployment in the period immediately preceding the outbreak of war, have become a costly relic.
+After the Russo-Georgian War, it became clear that Russian military organization needed further reform; as Vladimir Shamanov said, cadre regiments and divisions, intended for receiving mobilization resources and deployment in the period immediately preceding the outbreak of war, have become a costly relic.
 On 14 October 2008, minister of defence Anatoly Serdyukov announced the beginning of new reform.
 The main organizational change was the transition from a 4-level operational chain of command (Military District – Army – Division – Regiment) to a 3-level one (Military District – Operational Command (Army) – Brigade).
 Also Russia fully refused cadre military units, manned to peacetime standards (so-called "paper divisions"), and since that times only constant combat readiness military units, 100% manned up to wartime standards, were part of Russian Armed Forces.
 On 31 October 2010, Anatoly Serdyukov stated that changes in organizational-regular structure was completed.

 According to Alexander Golts, journalist and military columnist, as a result of aforementioned reforms, Russia gained absolute military dominance in the post-Soviet area and Russian Armed Forces gained the ability that it had never had: ability to quick deployment, which was clearly demonstrated on 26 February 2014.